 As soon as a power fail occurs, the device will stop to supply power and switch off the DC output.
+The condition of the DC output after a PF alarm during normal operation can be set up.
+See "3.4.3.
+Configuration via MENU".

-Switching off the device by the mains switch can't be distinguished from a mains blackout and thus the device will signal a PF alarm every time the device is switched off.
+Switching off the device by the mains switch can't be distinguished from a mains blackout and thus the device will signalize a PF alarm every time the device is switched off.
 This can be ignored.